Inbibo/adonisfx_docs/docs/documentation/maya/volumetric.md

   - <b class="mesh_color"> Attachments </b> to which the simulated muscle will be attached to.
 Any transform node can be used (e.g. bones, locators, meshes, etc).
 This input is optional and unlimited.
   - <b class="mesh_color"> Muscle Geometry </b> that the volumetric muscle deformer will be applied onto.

-!!!
-Notes
+> [!NOTE]
-    - It is not mandatory to select the attachments on creation of the volumetric muscle deformer.
+> - It is not mandatory to select the attachments on creation of the volumetric muscle deformer.
 We can add and remove attachments after creating the deformer, check this [advanced section](#how-to-add-and-remove-attachments) for further details.

 ## Create Volumetric Muscle